val-iisc/sketch-parse/exp-src/README.md

 Place the downloaded files in the folder `data/snapshots` and place the downloaded annotated sketches in then run `table1.py` and `table3.py`.
 The .pth files can be downloaded from [here](http://val.serc.iisc.ernet.in/star_snapshots/).

+`pred_gt.txt` contains the predicted label and the real label of each sketch image.
+The predicted label can also be found real time using a trained classifier.
+The architecture of the classifier is mentioned in the supplementary material and the training policy / data is mentioned in the paper.
+This file is used during evaluation.